 The SEND team is led by Ms Emma Hill who works closely with other SEN leaders at academies within the Trust and also with Tameside LA.
 At Wild Bank Ms Hill is the day-to-day contact for parents and is also supported by highly experienced teaching assistants.

 Please click here to read the Tameside Council SEND Children Thrive Matching Provision to Need School Age Booklet.
 This resource aims to provide a tool to support excellent practice across Special Educational Needs and Disability (SEND) provision in educational settings and promote positive outcomes for children and young people identified as having additional needs.

-Should parents have any concerns about their child in relation to SEND they should contact their class teacher first and then Ms Hill by making an appointment at the office.
+Should parents or carers have any concerns about their child in relation to SEND, they should contact their class teacher first and then Mrs Callaghan by making an appointment at the office.